CONVENIENTLY LOCATED TO SERVE NASHVILLE, BRENTWOOD, AND FRANKLIN

 Where is the incision for the lower eyelid surgery?

 For the lower lids, there are two incision options, one inside the lower eyelid and one outside the lower eyelid just under the lash line.
-I typically prefer the outer incision because I can tighten the skin as well address the fat pocket from this incision, and from the inside incision, I can only address the fat pockets.
+I typically prefer the outer incision because I can tighten the skin as well as address the fat pocket from this incision, and from the inside incision, I can only address the fat pockets.

 What is the blepharoplasty procedure like?